 Many wage and hour cases are fundamentally rooted in how many hours an employee worked versus how much they were paid.
 Attorneys often need employees to gather more information than they would normally, as overtime violations can be nuanced and likely will not entail blatantly unpaid stubs.
 This means that an employee who is required to work off the clock should not expect that their compensation will be accurately reflected on their paystub.

-For an attorney to build the strongest possible case, the employee should keep records demonstrating the hours they work, the pay they receive, and what their job duties entail.
+For a legal advocate to build the strongest possible case, the employee should keep records demonstrating the hours they work, the pay they receive, and what their job duties entail.

 If you are not getting paid for extra working hours, you should contact one of our Cleveland unpaid overtime lawyers for help building a case.
 We could help you collect evidence, evaluate the value of your case, and pursue fair compensation.
 You should receive payment for all of your hard work.
 At Tittle & Perlmuter, we can help you do that.
 For more information, call today.